yannikmadeheim-del/pyFBS-nonlinear/docs/installation.rst

 ============
 Installation
 ============
-pyFBS is supported on Python versions 3.5+.
+:mod:`pyFBS` is supported on Python versions 3.5+.
 You can install the pyFBS with following the instructions.

 ****